Relay For Life

-Origin
+According to the Relay for Life 2024 Impact Report, 165,000 participants in the US raised $68 million dollars.
+Since 1985, $6.9 Billion dollars has been raised from Relay For Life events.

+History

+The start

-In May 1985, Gordon Klatt, a colorectal surgeon from Tacoma, Washington, decided he wanted to raise money for the American Cancer Society.
-Because he enjoyed marathons, Klatt walked around the track at Baker Stadium at the University of Puget Sound in Tacoma for 24 hours.
+Dr. Gordon Klatt, a volunteer for the American Cancer Society and a colorectal surgeon from Tacoma, Washington, wanted to find new ways to fundraise for the organization.
+In May 1985, he started a walking marathon to bring awareness around cancer and to raise funds for his local charity.
+Due to his enjoyment of marathons, Klatt walked around the track at Baker Stadium at the University of Puget Sound in Tacoma for 24 hours.
+The 24-hour length represents the ongoing fight someone with a cancer diagnosis participates in.
 Throughout the night, friends paid $25 to run or walk 30 minutes with him.
-He walked approximately 83 miles and raised $27,000 for cancer research.
+He walked approximately 83 miles and raised $27,000 for the American Cancer Society.
 Nearly 300 of Klatt's friends, family, and patients watched as he ran and walked the course.
-After this event, Klatt thought about how other people could participate in a similar event in their own community.
-He recruited a small team of people to host the City of Destiny Classic 24-Hour Run Against Cancer.